wimkeir/graft/README.md

 A command line shell is also provided that allows the user to perform ad-hoc traversals on the CPG interactively.

+## Building and running Graft

+Graft is a Gradle project, and can be built by simply running `gradle build` (or `./gradlew build`).

+During the build, two executable scripts are generated: `graft` and `graft-shell`.
+All references to `graft` in the Usage section refer to the `graft` executable.
+`graft-shell` opens a Groovy shell on the Graft classpath (see `graft-shell` section in Usage).

 ## Usage

 Graft needs to be initialized within the project by running `graft init` before the CPG can be built and analysed.